 - Award holders who are dependents of ASU faculty and staff will be paid 25% of the scholarship value per semester in addition to the faculty/staff discount.

-- Students are required to maintain a cumulative 3.000 GPA and successfully complete 30 ASUJ hours (fall and spring combined) each academic year.
+- Students are required to maintain an overall 3.000 GPA and successfully complete 30 ASUJ hours (fall and spring combined) each academic year.
 Students with Incomplete grades will forfeit their scholarship if they do not otherwise meet the scholarship criteria.
-Note - accepted transfer credits will be calculated into cumulative GPA.
+Note - accepted transfer credits will be calculated into overall GPA.

 - Any student who receives all W's, F's, WN's, I's, and/or FN's at the end of any fall term will lose their scholarship for all subsequent semesters.